beta-tester/RPi-PXE-Server/README.md

 ### hardware:
 - Raspberry Pi (with LAN)
 - SD card (big enough to hold entire ISO images of desired Live DVDs), (e.g. 64GByte)
-- USB memory stick (for preloaded iso images), (e.g. 64GByte)
+- USB memory stick (optional, to store preloaded iso images), (e.g. 64GByte)
 - working network environment with a connection to internet

-optional, if your SD card is too small or you dont want to have all the server content on the SD card, you can use the USB memory stick to hold all content. for that you have to do small tiny changes on the scripts.
+optional, if your SD card is too small or you don't want to have all the server content on the SD card, you can use the USB memory stick to hold all content. for that you have to do small tiny changes on the '**p2-include-var-sh**' script, by changing '**DST_ROOT=/srv**' to something else.

 ### software:
-- **Raspbian Stretch** or **Raspbina Stretch Lite** (2018-03-13), https://www.raspberrypi.org/downloads/raspbian/)
+- **Raspbian Stretch** or **Raspbina Stretch Lite** (2018-11-13), https://www.raspberrypi.org/downloads/raspbian/)

 ## installation:
 assuming,
-- your Raspberry Pi is running Raspbian Stretch (or Lite) from 2018-03-13,
+- your Raspberry Pi is running Raspbian Stretch (or Lite) from 2018-11-13,
 - and has a proper connection to the internet via LAN (eth0).
-- and your SD card can hold all the iso images (41GB when you use unmodified script),
+- and your SD card can hold all the iso images (16GB when you use unmodified script)

+and optional:
-- and you have plugged an USB-memory-stick that has the has a label **PXE-Server**
+- you have plugged an USB-memory-stick that has the has a label **PXE-Server**
 - and the folowing folder structure on the USB memory stick:
 ```
 <mount_point>